UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

 Each table has columns (also known as [fields]({{ page.root }}{% link reference.md %}#fields)) that describe the data, and rows (also known as [records]({{ page.root }}{% link reference.md %}#record)) which contain the data.

+You can think of database tables as individual spreadsheets.
+But spreadsheets with very well formated, 'clean' data.

 When we are using a spreadsheet, we put formulas into cells to calculate new values based on old ones.
 When we are using a database,